Travel Fare Aggregation

 See the Real Prices Airlines Do Not Want You to Compare

-Airlines and hotels adjust prices based on the booker's location, device, browsing history, and even the time of day.
-A flight from New York to London can cost $200 more when searched from a US IP versus a European one.
-Databay's proxies give fare aggregators access to genuine, location-specific pricing from every market — the foundation of accurate price comparison.
+Airlines and hotels adjust prices based on the booker's location, device, browsing history, even the time of day.
+A flight from New York to London can cost $200 more when searched from a US IP than a European one.
+Databay's proxies give fare aggregators access to genuine, location-specific pricing from every market.
+That's the foundation of accurate price comparison.

 Geo-Targeting